ropensci/roweb3/content/blog/2022-01-10-ropensci-news-digest-january-2022/index.md

-The following two packages recently became a part of our software suite:
+The following  package recently became a part of our software suite:

 + [rotemplate](https://docs.ropensci.org/rotemplate), developed by Maëlle Salmon together with Jeroen Ooms: This is a private template for use by rOpenSci packages.
 Please don't use it for your own non-rOpenSci package.

-+ [climatrends](https://docs.ropensci.org/climatrends), developed by Kauê de Sousa: Supports analysis of trends in climate change, ecological and crop modelling.

 Discover [more packages](/packages), read more about [Software Peer Review](/software-review).